lytecache/lytecache-cli/README.md

 1. `--db <path>` flag
 2. `LYTECACHE_PATH` environment variable
-3. the library's own default (`lytecache.DefaultPath()` -- see [lytecache-go's README](https://github.com/lytecache/lytecache-go#where-is-my-data))
+3. the library's own default, `lytecache.DefaultPath()` (see [lytecache-go's README](https://github.com/lytecache/lytecache-go#where-is-my-data) for how that's derived)

-In interactive mode, the resolved path is printed to stderr on startup (and `lytecache which` reports it standalone in either mode).
-Read-only commands (`get`, `keys`, `stats`, ...) fail with the resolved path in the error message if the file doesn't exist; write commands (`set`, `incr`, ...) create it, matching the library's own behavior.
+In interactive mode, the resolved path is printed to stderr on startup, and `lytecache which` reports it standalone in either mode.
+Read-only commands like `get`, `keys`, and `stats` fail with the resolved path in the error message if the file doesn't exist.
+Write commands like `set` and `incr` create it instead, matching how the library itself behaves.

-One-shot commands open the database, do exactly one thing, and close it again -- they never hold a connection open longer than necessary, so it's safe to run `lytecache get`/`keys`/`stats`/`dump` against a file a live application has open at the same time (WAL mode makes concurrent readers safe).
+One-shot commands open the database, do exactly one thing, and close it again.
+They never hold a connection open longer than necessary, which is what makes it safe to run `lytecache get`, `keys`, `stats`, or `dump` against a file a live application already has open — WAL mode handles the concurrent reads safely.

 ## Exit codes